 This component represents the portfolio's incremental investment market returns over inflation.
-Theory has it that as an investor takes a greater investment risk, the return on the investment is expected to also be greater, at least in the long run.
-This additional return is expected to vary by asset class and empirical data supports that expectation.
+Generally when an investor takes on greater investment risk, the return on the investment is expected to also be greater, at least in the long run.
+This additional risk and return is expected to vary by asset class and empirical data supports that expectation.
 For that reason, the real rate of return assumptions are developed by asset class.
-Therefore, the real rate of return assumption for the Systems' portfolio will vary with the Boards' asset allocation among asset classes.
+Therefore, the real rate of return assumption for a retirement association's portfolio will vary with the Board's asset allocation among asset classes.

-The following is the Systems' current target asset allocation and the assumed real rate of return assumptions by asset class.
-The first column of real rate of return assumptions are determined by reducing NEPC's total or "nominal" 2019 return assumptions over a 30-year horizon by their assumed 2.75% inflation rate.
-The second column of returns (except for Private Debt/Direct Lending, Midstream Energy, and Private Real Assets - Infrastructure/Land) represents the average of a sample of real rate of return assumptions.
-The sample includes the expected annual real rate of return provided to us by NEPC and six other investment advisory firms retained by Segal's public sector clients.
+The following is the Systems' current target asset allocation and the assumed real rate of return assumptions by asset class are shown in the following table.
+The first column of real rate of return assumptions are determined by reducing NEPC's total or "nominal" 2022 return assumptions over a 30-year horizon by their assumed 2.60% inflation rate.
+The second column of returns (except for Private Real Assets - Infrastructure/Land, Private credit - credit opportunities, China Equity, and Hedge fund - macro) represents the average of a sample of real rate of return assumptions.
+The sample includes the expected annual real rate of return provided to us by NEPC and five other investment advisory firms retained by Segal's public sector clients, as well as Segal's investment advisory division.
 We believe these averages are a reasonable consensus forecast of long-term future market returns in excess of inflation.